kanwren/kanwren/README.md

 in which I wrote the highest scoring MemXCT reproducibility paper!

 I love to write in Haskell, Nix, and TypeScript in my spare time.
-When I'm being a systems programmer, I of course also like to write C and Rust (though I'm still learning Rust!).
+When I'm being a systems programmer, I also like to write C and Rust.
 I'm comfortable with a lot of mainstream languages and frameworks, and I'm always looking to learn more!

 Currently looking for internships for the summer of 2021!
 Feel free to contact me at [nprindle@gatech.edu](mailto:nprindle@gatech.edu).